The United States is regions apart when it comes to attitudes about immigration, immigrants and immigration policies

 The following pattern held throughout the data, including in the size of the dissenting blocks on the wall, Muslim ban, and other issues.
 Greater Appalachia, New France, and Deep South are the most conservative regions on immigration.
 The Left Coast, El Norte, New Netherland and Spanish Caribbean are the most liberal.
 Yankeedom and Tidewater lean toward immigrants; the Midlands and Far West lean against.
 Which leads us to ask why this is the case.

-The “American Nations” have always had distinct attitudes about immigration and identity, and those attitudes had an enormous influence on where immigrants did and did not go in both the colonial era and the great 1880 to 1924 immigration wave that reshaped attitudes about American identity and the criteria for “in group” belonging.
+The “American Nations” have always had distinct stances about immigration and identity, and those attitudes had an enormous influence on where immigrants did and did not go in both the colonial era and the great 1880 to 1924 immigration wave that reshaped assumptions about American identity and the criteria for “in group” belonging.
 Several of these “nations” had narratives that aspired to define the United States as a whole, including distinct ideas of who could fully belong and who could not.
 In brief, they are as follows.

 Yankeedom’s Puritan founders had strict religious and moral requirements for citizenship, with the effect that 17th and 18th century Yankeedom was overwhelmingly English and Calvinist.
 After the Civil War, however, it welcomed immigrants, but with requirement that they assimilate into Yankee norms.
 The region’s sophisticated network of public schools were tasked with making good Protestant Yankees of immigrant children while adults were expected to learn Yankee ways and leave their own identities behind.
 Hector St. Jean de Crevecoeur, a French mapmaker and writer who lived in the Yankee upstate of New York from 1759 to 1779, recognized this even then.
 “He is an American who leaving behind him all his ancient prejudices and manners receives new ones from the new mode of life he has embraced, the new government he obeys, and the new rank he holds,” he famously wrote in 1782.
 “Here individuals of all nations are melted into a new race of men.”
 In Yankee Michigan two centuries later, Henry Ford set up special schools for his immigrant workers to learn “American” conduct, dress, and customs; at their graduation ceremonies they strolled onto a stage and behind a giant “melting pot” wearing their Hungarian, Slovak, or Italian folk dress and emerged changed into identical “American” suits.
 Newcomers were meant to “melt” into the existing culture.